The weather has to be especially bad to see snow at the seaside – it’s a rare thing!

-While the rest of the country and particularly the south east were suffering from 'severe weather' we had a light fall of snow that left a thin dusting on the ground on Friday 18th December 2010.
+The rest of the country and particularly the south east was suffering from ‘severe weather’.
+We had a light fall of snow that left a relatively thin covering on the ground on Friday 18th December 2010.
 That said, it was about as thick as it gets!

 Mild air tried to barge in from the Atlantic which brought some respite from the cold – but resulted in tremendous snowfall.